unbit/uwsgi-docs/Namespaces.rst

 Jailing your apps using Linux Namespaces
 ========================================

-If you have a recent Linux kernel (>2.6.26) you can use its support for namespaces for added security.
+If you have a recent Linux kernel (>2.6.26) you can use its support for namespaces.

 What are namespaces?
 --------------------